-Kick off the growing season with a fertilizer application to feed that hungry grass.
-Get it on the schedule for sometime between February and April, right around the time the grass starts turning green, growing and needing to be mowed.
+Kick off the growing season with a fertilizer application if soil test results indicate the need for additional nutrients.
+Get your warm-season turfgrass fertilization regimen on the schedule for sometime between March and April, right around the time the grass starts turning green, growing and needing to be mowed.
 Fertilizer helps to green up and thicken grass while strengthening the root system for the warmer months.
 Fight the growth of crabgrass with Scotts Turf Builder with Halts Crabgrass Preventer, which has a pre-emergent additive that nourishes the lawn and controls weeds.

 Summer brings heat, drought and stress to a lawn.
 Fertilizing helps strengthen and protect it from the elements.
-Feed the lawn between June and August, roughly six to eight weeks after your late spring feeding, with Scotts Turf Builder With SummerGuard.
-Summer lawns also can be infected with insects, and Scotts Turf Builder with SummerGuard contains insect control to keep bugs from draining nutrients or damaging grass.
+Fertilize the lawn between June and August, roughly six to eight weeks after your early summer application, with Scotts Turf Builder With SummerGuard.
+Summer lawns also can be infected with insects, and Scotts Turf Builder with SummerGuard contains insect control to keep bugs from damaging grass.
 In the South, Scotts Turf Builder Summer Lawn Food gives your grass the nutrients it needs with less water.

 Fall is good for fertilizing the lawn because of the cooler nights, warm days and damp mornings.
 Fertilizing in the fall allows the lawn to regain lost nutrients and start preparing for a cold winter.
 Fall fertilizing is one of the most important feedings because it helps the lawn grow strong roots for a lush spring awakening.
 Fertilize six to eight weeks after your summer application, usually between September and November, to offer the most benefit to the lawn.
 It's best to fertilize right before winter starts.
 Scotts Turf Builder WinterGuard Fall Lawn Food offers strength and protection for the lawn and helps to ensure lush spring growth.